Yuto Uesugi's website

 today

 May 29, 2026I organized the research talk event "Camos Tap Talks" at the taproom "Hongo Kikusaka-cho Camos".
-The guest is Yuya Karita (UTokyo).
+The guest was Yuya Karita (UTokyo).
 [HP]

 Apr 27, 2026I presented a poster at the Kick-off Symposium for Grant-in-Aid for Transformative Research Areas (A) "Dynamical Materials Science".
 [HP]